Apollo9999/PotHoleDetector/README.md

 Bad road infrastructure can lead to reduced road safety.
 One of the major problems we see on Indian roads is potholes.
 Increased traffic, blocked lanes, injuries, and even deaths; all of these issues are linked to potholes and bad roads in a major way.
 Bad roads resulted in nearly 10,000 deaths last year in India.
 Nearly 3,000 of these deaths were because of potholes.

+our team  firmly believe in the philosophy, that all of the biggest problems in our world can be solved using technology and innovation.
+We intend to do just that by putting the power to change our roads in everyone's hands!

 The main motive and objective of the project is to save lives of people by trying to minimize accidents on the road Potholes are serious concern issue in our country.
 People find it difficult to avoid potholes while driving.
 We are addressing this problem by building a pothole detector system and helping the drivers know about the road conditions by alerting them through maps.